Sarda: It's a simple "Re-Write Reality According To Your Whim" spell.

 - It's also his favorite solution to everything.

-- Homestuck: John gains the power to move through and alter canon during Act 6.
-This is called out as being different from time travel, which happens a lot, in that it is not bound by the requirement to create Stable Time Loops and can move through other universes and even into fictional contexts like Con Air.
+- In the sixth act of Homestuck, a house-shaped treasure is introduced that gives the power to move through and alter canon.
+The power is explicitly different from time travel, which happens a lot, in that it is not bound by the requirement to create Stable Time Loops and can move through other universes and even into fictional contexts like Con Air, so long as they appear at some point in the Homestuck canon.
+Hell, even imagine spots can be retconjured by this power, as evidenced by the oil on Howie Mandel's sleeve on this page that only appeared after the house treasure was used.

 - Germaine uses a "reset button" invented by Foamy in the web series: Neurotically Yours to initiate a series reboot.

 - In SCP Foundation, SCP-140 is a book that chronicles the history of the Daevite civilization, an extremely unpleasant civilization (with human sacrifice, cannibalism, functional dark magic, etc.) that was wiped out at some point in the past.
 Whenever something that could be used to write with comes near the book (blood works best), more is written about the civilization and what was previously written changes, so that a battle that previously ended as a defeat becomes a victory - and suddenly archaeologists start finding evidence of them in the places and times it writes about.
 When first recovered, the Daevites were squished by Qin Kai in the 3rd century BCE.
 Now?
 They were squished by Genghis Khan, about 1400 years later.
 The reason it's classified Keter is because enough ink could bring the Daevites into the present day, and it's a fair bet current human civilization wouldn't be a match for them.
 Oh, and just in case you feel safe, they don't have every copy.